Cray-HPE/docs-csm/operations/boot_orchestration/Create_a_Session_Template_to_Boot_Compute_Nodes_with_SBPS.md

 The following values need to be set in the boot set of the session template in order to make SBPS the `rootfs` provider.
 The DNS SRV record should contain the system's DNS domain.
-Note, in this example, the `system-name` is `my-system` and the site domain name is `my-site-domain.net`.
+In this example, the `system-name` is `my-system` and the site domain name is `my-site-domain.net`.
 These need to be replaced with the system's _actual_ system name and site DNS Domain.

 - `"rootfs_provider":` Set to `"sbps"`